Skip to main content

 Using the Browser

-1. Run tsci dev in your project directory to start the development server
+1. Run tsci dev in your project directory

 2. Navigate to File > Export > KiCad Library